 - Optimize for mobile – There are tons of studies out there but depending which you read, between 50-75% of people open emails on their phone.
 Designing for mobile first is a great technique that forces you to prioritize the most important parts for your email first.
 If you make sure your email is easily digestible on tablets and phones in the beginning of the design process, then you’re already ahead of the game.

 Be Thoughtful With Your Emails – Don’t Send Spam

 One of the most important best practices of email marketing is: don’t spam your list.
 If you feel the need to send multiple emails per week or per month, segment your list into sections and send each segment only emails you know will apply to them (based on observed clicking or purchasing habits).

 Customers don’t want to be constantly bombarded by promotional emails.
 Give your subscribers a break and so they don’t feel like you’re harassing them.
+Subscribers can become fatigued by too many emails, which means sending too many emails can lower your conversion rate.
 It helps to define a monthly or weekly schedule, and stick to it, always keeping an eye on your reporting tools to track opens, clicks and unsubscribes.
-If you’re getting a significant amount of negative feedback, it’s time to adjust your strategy.
+If you’re getting a significant amount of negative feedback, it’s time to adjust your email marketing strategy.